Ready to Study Abroad?

 SAI student apartments are convenient, clean, and well equipped, with shared occupancy bedrooms (upgrade to private bedroom available).
 Typical residences house 2 – 8 students and contain a combination of private and shared bedrooms, kitchen, bathroom and living areas.
 Furnishings, a washing machine, basic kitchen supplies, bed linens and towels are provided.
 All apartments are equipped with wireless internet.
 SAI on-site staff is available to respond to any maintenance needs that may arise.

 Passports should be valid for 6 months after planned departure from Spain.

-In accordance with Spanish law students studying in Spain for 90 days or more are required to obtain a student visa.
+In accordance with Spanish law students studying in Spain for 91 days or more are required to obtain a student visa.
 Those with Spanish/EU citizenship are exempted.
+The Fall 2018 HESP semester program runs for 85 days, so SAI students attending this program are not required to obtain a visa.
 Non-US nationals should consult their local Consulate for details on student visa requirements.

 For those who prefer to present their visa application in person, SAI provides student visa consulting at no cost.

 SAI is dedicated to providing academic and cultural learning experiences abroad that enhance global awareness, professional development and social responsibility.
 We concentrate our programs in Europe, with a focus on in-depth learning of individual European countries and their unique global role in the geopolitical economy, humanities, and in the arts.